-Power BI Line charts is used to show change or trends over a period of time.
-A combination of two or more than two lines can be used to compare trends over time.
+Power BI Line chart is used to show change or trends over a period of time.
+This chart is particularly effective for showing trends over time and highlighting changes in data values.

 Let’s start with an example